Outside the courthouse, Minneapolis weighs the meaning of the Chauvin trial

 “At the end of this case, we’re going to spend a lot of time talking about doubt,” predicted defense lawyer Eric Nelson.

 That evening, protesters gathered near the Hennepin courthouse.
-A vendor hawked a $20 black T-shirt with an image of George Floyd laying his hand on the shoulder of a kneeling Colin Kaepernick.
+A vendor hawked a $20 black T-shirt with an image of Floyd laying his hand on the shoulder of a kneeling Colin Kaepernick.

-A 4-foot-11-inch Asian American woman named Kaia Hirt has chained herself to a fence with heavy chains purchased from Frattallone’s Ace Hardware.
+A 4-foot-11-inch Asian American woman named Kaia Hirt chained herself to a fence with heavy chains purchased from Frattallone’s Ace Hardware.
 Hirt, a high school English teacher, came prepared with blankets, a wagon full of juice and fresh fruit, and a list of demands that included changes to the rules governing when police can use force and a civilian-run commission to control the amount of policing people want.
 That could mean more, less or none.
 The commission would have the ability to hire and fire officers.
-The city and state have not held police accountable, she says, and that is why it has come to this.
+The city and state have not held police accountable, she said, and that is why it has come to this.

 Hirt said she thinks more people should listen to Black communities before they weigh in on how to address the larger role of law enforcement.
 “You have a lot of liberals running around who were throwing around the words ‘abolish the police’ without ever talking to people in the community about if that’s what they wanted,” she said.
 For some communities, she said, having no police would be a “nightmare.”